Harry Potter fandom: Fan film and television

 A 2018 Italian fan-made prequel to the series, Voldemort: Origins of the Heir, depicts the story of Tom Riddle's rise to power.
-The teaser trailer was released on in June 2017, receiving exceeded thirty million views in less than 48 hours on Facebook.
+The teaser trailer was released on in June 2017, receiving more than thirty million views in less than 48 hours on Facebook.
 The full movie was later released on YouTube on 13 January 2018, receiving over twelve million views in ten days.

 Hermione Granger and the Quarter Life Crisis is an online TV series focused on Hermione Granger's life after Hogwarts.
 In the show, Granger, cast as a black woman played by Ashley Romans, has broken up with Ron Weasley and moved to Los Angeles to reevaluate her life and choices.

 A 2020 Vulture Works' fan-made film, James Potter and the Heir of the Sword, starts with the epilogue of Deathly Hallows.
 Jealous of the relationship between Scorpius Malfoy and Albus Severus Potter, Albus' brother James is in conflict with Scorpius to be the best brother, while the prophecy of King Arthur's Monster, which occurs every 100 years, hits Hogwarts.